amybian/saveTheVillage/README.md

 ### index.html

-The HTML file contains HTML code that sets up a webpage for our game.
-We also add libraries in this file using HTML tags.
+The HTML file for webpage setup and libraries.
 ### ← style.css

-The CSS file adds styling rules to your content like changing colors and fonts.